wongsitu/Angular-Firebase-CRUD/README.md

-## Angular Installation and App creation
+## Angular Installation and App Creation
 In terminal run:

 ```terminal